-- · Summarise each scene in brief, bullet-point form - · Select two pieces of textual evidence from each scene and describe in detail the effect created by Williams with the use of each piece of evidence.
-Your evidence can be dialogue or stage directions such as use of sound, staging, props, costume or proxemics.
-You might want to consider tone, lexis, connotations, symbolism and imagery, depending on the quotation selected.
+- Summarise each scene in brief, bullet-point form- key characters, events and staging. - Select two pieces of textual evidence from each scene and describe in detail the effect created by Williams with the use of each piece of evidence. - Your evidence can be dialogue or stage directions such as use of sound, staging, props, costume or proxemics. - You might want to consider tone, lexis, connotations, symbolism and imagery, depending on the quotation selected. - Complete the terminology grid (Source B) that will help you understand the staging of the play.
+Try to include examples from the play.